Directed By: Jon Turteltaub

 Speaking of Sean Bean playing the bad guy; this was probably the nicest bad guy in any thriller movie I recall seeing.
 I don't think he actually killed anybody and let every one go nearly every chance he got.
 He was also pretty dumb.

 The plot by the way is a rip off of the movie and record-setting book The Da Vinci Code, which it clearly tried to beat to the punch cinematically.
-Replace the Holly Grail with the Declaration of Independence and viola you have National Treasure but it is so cartoonish it is hard to really care.
+Replace the Holly Grail with the Declaration of Independence and voila you have National Treasure but it is so cartoonish it is hard to really care.

 In terms of production values it is more than adequate.
 There are no incredible special effects but there is enough of what we come to expect in this type of run-of-the-mill thriller.
 Standard chase scenes on foot, on car, collapsing scaffolds in underground caverns, creepy tombs it pretty much has all the formulaic contrivances necessary for such an outrageous plot.